How to Avoid a Minimum Balance Checking Account Fee

 Look into student accounts if you're still in school

 If you're a broke college student, banks tend to be more forgiving when it comes to charging monthly maintenance fees.
 Generally, you'll need to show proof of enrollment for getting a student fee waiver and most banks enforce an age cutoff.

-Bank of America's Core Checking account comes with a $12 maintenance fee if your average daily balance is less than $1,500 but it's set aside for students who are under 23 years of age.
-Once you leave school or turn 23, the fee applies if you don't meet the balance requirement.
+Bank of America's Advantage Plus account comes with a $12 maintenance fee if your average daily balance is less than $1,500 but it's set aside for students who are under 24 years of age.
+Once you leave school or turn 24, the fee applies if you don't meet the balance requirement.